-Before handing over any money, make sure you’re dealing with a reputable, licensed insurance agent.
+Before handing over any money, make sure you’re dealing with a reputable, licensed, insurance broker or agent.

 If a deal seems too good to be true, it likely is.